 It’s important to remember that investing in training can reduce your costs in some unexpected ways too – especially if you have a long-term strategy in mind.
 Training up a junior employee to fulfill the duties you’d normally have to hire a much more experienced (and therefore much more expensive) employee to perform can amount to very substantial savings indeed.

 Whether you run a small restaurant or a large fulfillment center, there are always ways in which the risk of an accident could be reduced – and training is one of the most important of all.
 This is especially true whenever you get in new or unfamiliar equipment or machinery.
-If you're buying in a new forklift for the warehouse, for example, try and do so from a reputable company such as Forklift Guys who will be able to advise you of the appropriate courses and providers in your area, as well as any mandatory certifications which may apply.
+If you're buying in a new forklift for the warehouse, for example, try and do so from a reputable company who will be able to advise you of the appropriate courses and providers in your area, as well as any mandatory certifications which may apply.

 Encourage suggestions and input from your staff